u16rogue/page/content/articles/flatpak-obs-vkcapture-recording-moonlight/content.md

-# OBS Recording a Moonlight Stream
+# Recording a Moonlight Stream with OBS using vkcapture under flatpak

 ## Problem
 Record (only) my gameplay (directly) from Moonlight